 Double Blinded Peer Review Process

 After submission a manuscript, a submission code will be allocated and all the future contacts should be based on this code.
 First, an assessment will be made to ensure the manuscript meets the formal criteria specified in the Instructions for Authors and that it fits within the scope of the journal.
 After that, the articles are evaluated by our statisticians who check the articles for any methodological flaws.
 Then Through a double-blind review, the articles will be reviewed by at least two external (peer) reviewers.
 Their comments will be passed to the authors and their responses to the comments along with the reviewers’ comments will then be evaluated by the Editor-in-Chief, and a final reviewer who can be a member of the Editorial Board.
 The final review process will be discussed in regular editorial board sessions and on the basis of the comments.
 The Editor-in-Chief will decide which articles should be published.
 Manuscripts submitted by the staff and editors of the Indonesian Contemporary Nursing Journal will also be reviewed by peer reviewers and the editor plays no role in the review or decision.

 Article Processing Charges (APC)

 The APC is mandatory only for original and review studies (Rp.
 500.000,00 or USD 50).
 Payment should only be paid upon acceptance of the study in this journal.
 Invited articles are exempt from article chargers.
-However, all articles are submitted up to 31 December 2022 are waived from APC.

 Copyright NoticeAuthors who publish with this journal agree to the following terms: